jessehoffmann/News-Data/README.md

 This work is public domain.

 ## Acknowledgements
-Thank you again to all my teachers at Udacity for continue to teach me how to make useful programs like this one!
+Thank you again to all my teachers at Udacity for continuing to teach me how to make useful programs like this one!